fused-effects/fused-effects/README.md

 `run` is itself actually an effect handler for the `Void` effect, which has no operations and thus can only represent a final result value.

 Alternatively, arbitrary `Monad`s can be embedded into effectful computations using the `Lift` effect.
 In this case, the underlying `Monad`ic computation can be extracted using `runM`.
-Here, we use the `MonadIO` instance for `Eff` to lift `putStrLn` into the middle of our computation:
+Here, we use the `MonadIO` instance for the `LiftC` carrier to lift `putStrLn` into the middle of our computation:

 ```haskell
 example4 :: IO (Int, ())